seanstark/sentinel-tools/enable-sentinel-mdfc-sub-con/readme.md

 3. Select the Office365-'logic app name' api connection
 4. Select Edit API connection
 5. Select Authorize and complete the authorization process
+6. Make sure to click Save

 ### Assign the Role to the Logic App System Managed Identity
-- If you would like to test the logic app first on a subset of subscriptions only assign the role to that scope
+> - If you would like to test the logic app first on a subset of subscriptions only assign the role to that scope
-- If you can't use the custom role you will need to assign the System Managed Identity the Security Admin and Microsoft Sentinel Contributor.
+> - If you can't use the custom role you will need to assign the System Managed Identity the Security Admin and Microsoft Sentinel Contributor.
-- In the example below the role is assigned at the root managment group level.
+> - In the example below the role is assigned at the root managment group level.
-- I would reccomend waiting 15 minutes after assigning the role before executing your first run of the logic.
+> - I would reccomend waiting 15 minutes after assigning the role before executing your first run of the logic.

 1. Navigate to [Azure Management Groups](https://azmg.cmd.ms/)
 2. Select your **Tenant Root Group**